WORKING FOR A BETTER AND MORE HUMANE WORLD

 Who we are and what we do

-Prama, LLC contributes to improvements in security sector governance in accordance with international law and democratic values, and develops niche humanitarian assistance and disaster response solutions.
-We possess decades of experience in Southeast Asia, Sub-Saharan Africa, and have close contact with experts who serve in the United States Government, the United Nations, the World Bank, the Association of Southeast Asian Nations, and the Asian Development Bank.
-Prama, LLC seeks likeminded partners who are interested in the creation of sustainable solutions that assist governments and affected populations globally.
+Prama Global possesses decades of experience in Southeast Asia, Sub-Saharan Africa, the Middle East, and Central Asia, and has close contact with experts who serve in various governments, the United Nations, the World Bank, other international and regional organizations, and the private sector.
+Prama Global seeks likeminded partners who are interested in the creation of sustainable solutions in support of vulnerable populations globally.

 Ron Sargent